-We have to remember, however, that those intent on attempting fraud will also think how events like the pandemic and technological changes might be worked in their favour.
 Daters need to remember that no online system is 100% secure and there are practical limits to the checks that can be done and that users are willing to go through.
-And there is little any social media or dating service can do after someone has been persuaded to leave the service and communicate with a possible scammer by other means such as WhatsApp or email.
+And there is little any dating service can do after someone has been persuaded to leave the service and communicate with a possible scammer by other means such as WhatsApp or email.

 Follow our tips below on how to stay date safe:

-- Do your homework and use social media (Facebook, LinkedIn etc) and google image search to see if the person is who they say they are.
+Do your homework and use social media (Facebook, LinkedIn etc) and google image search to see if the person is who they say they are.
 This is a first step and should not be completely relied upon but is a useful tool.

-- Online dating is the start of a journey that could result in a new special relationship.
-But remember until you meet in person you are exchanging messages with someone you have never met.
+Online dating is the start of a journey that could result in a new relationship, but remember until you meet in person you are exchanging messages with someone you have never met.
 Too often we hear of cases where victims have never met the person they believe they are in a relationship with and have only ever messaged or spoken by phone.

-- Declarations of love to someone you have never met is a common scammer technique.
-Dating services are a brilliant way of getting started; but be wary of those who profess love quickly via messages, or who message you constantly and at odd hours but always have an excuse as to why they can’t meet in person.
+Declarations of love from someone you have never met are a common scammer technique.
+Be wary of those who profess love quickly via messages, or who message you constantly and at odd hours but always have an excuse as to why they can’t meet in person.

-- Let friends and family help you as you create a profile and get going.
+Let friends and family help you as you create a profile and get going.
 They can be a great sounding board, and can sometimes see things that you might not, particularly if the relationship takes a strange or perhaps worrying turn.

-- The dating messaging service is there for daters safety.
-It’s natural as things progress that you will want to move the conversation away from the dating service but be wary of someone who wants to move the chat off the dating app or service shortly after meeting to somewhere less secure where they can make a pitch for money without any trace.
+The dating messaging service is there for daters’ safety.
+It’s natural as things progress that you will want to move the conversation away from the dating service but be wary of someone who wants to move the chat off the dating service shortly after meeting.
+This allows them to pitch for money without any trace.
 We always advise that it’s best to stay on the service and get to know someone a little first.

 Help us help others.
-Fraud agencies and dating services can do more if you can tell them your story and prevent the same thing happening to someone else.
+Fraud agencies and dating services can do more if you tell them your story and prevent the same thing happening to someone else.